VictorFouquet/QueryBuilderTS/README.md

 The `operator` argument is the comparison criteria.

-There is three types of operators :
+There is five types of operators :

 - `Numerical` being `'eq' | 'neq' | 'gt' | 'lt' | 'gte' | 'lte'` and can be applied to `number` and `Date` values
 - `NumericalRangeOperators` being `'gt_lt' | 'gt_lte' | 'gte_lt' | 'gte_lte'` and can be applied to `number` and `Date` values
 - `LitteralOperators` being `'eq' | 'neq' | 'contains' | 'startswith' | 'endswith'` and can be applied to `string` values
+- `LitteralLikeOperators` being `like` and can be applied to `string` values
 - `BooleanOperators` being `is | not` and can be applied to `boolean` values

 The `value` is simply the value associated to the given `key` that will be used to perform the comparison.